 If I ever get to rename the course I’d call it, “Overview on How to Import Large Amounts of Data into Excel.”
 It doesn’t have the same ring to it but it’s much more accurate to the content.

 The last module shows off a few features of Power BI and how Excel integrates into it.
 The visualizations are exactly the kind of thing that excites me about Excel (I love charts, in case you didn’t know).
-There’s a separate Power BI course in edX though in terms of the MS Data Science program, you only need to take either this or the Excel course to qualify, not both.

 Be mindful though that the Power BI course requires you to install Power BI Desktop.
 This is the primary reason why I haven’t gone through the course yet–the application hasn’t been approved for use in my office.